munozr1/RelevantFiles/README.md

 ## Features

-# HTML -> TS
+# HTML <-> TS
-Due to the fact that this extension was inspired by constantly opening up html and typescript files side by side within an angular project, the first (and currently the only) feature is html -> ts

-1. Have 2 editor groups open
+Toggle betwen html and typescript files.

-2. navigate to an html file
+1. navigate to an html file
-3. cmd+shift+p to run the extension command
+2. cmd+shift+p to run the extension command

 Finally, watch as the corresponding typescript file for the html opens to the side.